jd6-37/ps2-textures-downloader/README.md

 ## Features <a name="features"></a>

-For users of a PSD mod that requires a massive folder of replacement textures, downloading multi-GB zip files and keeping things updated to the most recent version can be a chore.
-That's where this application comes in.
-It is, essentially, two utilities in one:
+The NCAA NEXT mod requires a massive folder of replacement textures.
+This app helps manage the installation and upkeep of those textures.
+It is, essentially, three utilities in one:

 1. An INSTALLER for the first-time download and setup of the textures pack
 2. An UPDATER - a download/sync tool for post-installation updates of the textures pack